-Students must submit the lab assignments through Quercus on or before the due date.
+There will be three lab assignments during the course of the semester.
+You will submit your assignments electronically, through Quercus, on the assigned due dates (see below).
 A penalty of 5% points per work day will be assessed for late work.

-Tutorials also provide an opportunity to dialogue with teaching assistants and with fellow classmates about concepts that are unclear to you.
-The lab/tutorial sessions immediately preceding the mid-term test and the final exam will be used exclusively as a review session; there will be no SPSS lab work during that week.
-There will be no lab/tutorial during weeks in which a test is given.
+The lab/tutorial sessions immediately preceding the mid-term test and the end of term final assessment period will be used exclusively as a review session; there will be no SPSS lab work during those weeks.
+Rather, students are encouraged to ask questions about concepts that will be featured on the tests.